+Antisemitism

+Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
+Rhetorical

+and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or

+their property, toward Jewish community institutions and religious facilities.

+Owner: Senior Safeguarding Officer

+Issued: September 2023

+Version: 6.0

+Review Date: August 2024

+Page 10 of 22

+Racism

-Antisemitism Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
-Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.
-Owner: Business Improvement Director Issued: May 2022 Version: 4.5 Racism Racism is the belief that groups of humans possess different behavioural traits corresponding to physical appearance and can be divided based on the superiority of one race over another.
-It may also mean prejudice, discrimination, or antagonism directed against other people because they are of a different ethnicity.
+Racism is the belief that groups of humans possess different behavioural traits corresponding to physical

+appearance and can be divided based on the superiority of one race over another.
+It may also mean

-Domestic Violence Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
-The abuse may involve, but is not limited to psychological, physical, sexual, financial and emotional impacts.
+prejudice, discrimination, or antagonism directed against other people because they are of a different

+ethnicity.

+Domestic Abuse Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
+Children can be victims of domestic abuse.
+They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
+All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
 Drugs The misuse of drugs such as alcohol, tobacco, illegal drugs, medicines, new psychoactive substances (legal highs) and volatile substances.
 This can also include where illegal drugs are transported from one area to another, often across police and local authority boundaries (although not exclusively), usually by children or vulnerable people who are coerced into it by gangs, referred to as 'County Lines'.
 The 'County Line' is the mobile phone line used to take the orders of drugs.